zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

-Three OpenID modules have been moved from the `portal-security-sso` project to a new project named `portal-security-sso-openid`.
-Same applies to the settings module, now named `portal-settings-authentication-openid` and login module, now named `login-authentication-openid`.
+OpenID modules have been moved to a new project named `portal-security-sso-openid`.
-Those new projects are deprecated and available to download from Liferay Marketplace.
+This new project is deprecated and available to download from Liferay Marketplace.

 #### Who is affected?